-The local cohomology sheaves of the lagrangian de Rham complex also play a role in question of its perversity.
+The local cohomology sheaves of the lagrangian de Rham complex also play a role in deciding whether it is perverse.
 We show here that lagrangian complete intersections have perverse lagrangian de Rham complex.
-In this case, there is (via the Riemann-Hilbert correspondence) a single $\mathcal{D}$ -module associated to the lagrangian de Rham complex.
+In this case, there is (via the Riemann-Hilbert correspondence) a single \mathcal{D} -module associated to the lagrangian de Rham complex.
 This is consistent with an abstract construction of this complex described in [Sev03].

 A last result contained in this paper is concerned with the codimension of the singular locus for lagrangian complete intersections.
-We show that if such a singularity is regular in codimension two, the tangent module is free.
-So the space is smooth for all cases where the Zariski-Lipman problem is solved affirmatively, in particular in the quasi-homogeneous case and the case where the space is regular in codimension two.
+We show that if such a singularity is regular in codimension one, the tangent module is free.
+So the space is smooth for all cases where the Zariski-Lipman problem is solved in the affirmative, in particular in the quasi-homogeneous case and the case where the space is regular in codimension two.